dmachard/go-dnscollector/doc/configuration.md

 ### Log File

 Enable this logger if you want to log to a file.
-Rotation files is supported.
+* with rotation file support
+* supported format: text, json
+* gzip compression
+* execute external command after each rotation
+* custom text format

 ```yaml
 logfile: